-What the pelvic floor is and why it matters after birth
+What the pelvic floor has to do after childbirth

 The pelvic floor is a layer of muscle and connective tissue at the base of the pelvis.
-It supports the bladder, uterus and bowel, helps maintain continence and plays a role in sexual function and stability.
+It supports the bladder, uterus and bowel, helps maintain continence, and plays a role in sexual function and core stability.

-Pregnancy and birth put strain on this system from above and below at the same time.
+Pregnancy and childbirth strain this system from above and below at the same time.
 Muscles can be overstretched, nerves irritated and tissues swollen.
-For that reason, pressure, weakness or coordination problems after birth are not automatically a sign of permanent damage.
+For that reason, feelings of pressure, weakness or an unsteady sense of the body after birth are not automatically signs of permanent damage.

 Many complaints in the first weeks are mainly signs of healing, swelling and fatigue.
-The course over time is decisive: does it improve step by step, stay the same, get worse or do new problems appear.
+What matters is the course over time: does it improve step by step, stay the same, worsen, or do new symptoms appear?

 A feeling of pressure, as if everything is being pulled downwards, can occur after birth.
-It is often worse after standing for a long time, carrying loads or in the evening.
-Sometimes there is a foreign-body sensation in the vagina.
+It is often worse after long periods of standing, carrying, or in the evening.
+Sometimes there is also a foreign-body sensation in the vagina.

-Many experience stress urinary incontinence — losing urine when coughing, sneezing, laughing or jumping.
+Many experience stress incontinence, meaning urine leakage when coughing, sneezing, laughing or jumping.
 Others have urgency, the sudden need to get to the toilet.
 Both are common and treatable.

-Pain can result from healing, dryness, scar tissue, muscle tension or overload.
-It is important not to ignore pain and not to return too early to activities that trigger it each time.
+Pain can come from healing, dryness, scar tissue, muscle tension or overload.
+It is important not to push through pain and not to return too early to activities that trigger it every time.

-Difficulty holding wind or stool is particularly serious, even if it is uncomfortable to talk about.
+Problems holding gas or stool should be taken especially seriously, even if it is uncomfortable to talk about.
 Early help is worthwhile because targeted therapy can make a big difference.

-What can be normal in the first weeks and what is not
+What can be normal in the first weeks and what is more concerning

-Immediately after birth the pelvic floor is temporarily less resilient for many.
-Swelling, wound healing and sleep loss change perception and control.
-This is a phase where less is often more.
+Immediately after birth the pelvic floor is temporarily less resilient for many people.
+Swelling, wound healing and sleep loss change sensation and control.
+This is a phase where doing less is often more.

 More typical in the first weeks